The best mobile hotspot plans allow you to connect to the Internet no matter where you are or what kind of connection

-While you receive "almost" unlimited everything, including unlimited talk and text, with the T-Mobile ONE plan for a relatively inexpensive fee, what is included in this plan is the ability to keep your devices connected to the Internet with up to 10GB of high-speed mobile hotspot access.
+While you receive "almost" unlimited everything, including unlimited talk and text, with the T-Mobile ONE plan for a relatively inexpensive fee, it also includes the ability to keep your devices connected with up to 10GB of high-speed Internet via mobile hotspot access.
 However, after you surpass the 10GB amount, you'll be tethering at 3G speeds at the maximum.
 The ONE plan is the shared data plan T-Mobile offers for hotspot usage.

-There are a variety of prepaid mobile hotspot plans that that suit your needs.
-I will break them down into two categories: "Always-connected monthly options" which auto renew after 30 days, and "day, week or month passes."
+There are a variety of prepaid LTE mobile hotspot plans that suit your needs.
+I will break them down into two categories: "Always-connected monthly plan options" which auto renew after 30 days, and "day, week or month passes."

-There are six plans that fall underneath the monthly options, granting you between 2GB and 22GB of 4G LTE data, at the time of this writing.
+There are six plans that fall underneath the monthly plan options, granting you between 2GB and 22GB of 4G LTE network data, at the time of this writing.

 There are three plans in total, on the other hand, for the temporary passes.
-At the time of this writing, you can purchase the 500MB 4G LTE data 1-day pass, the 1GB 4G LTE data 7-day pass, and the 3GB 4G LTE day 30-day pass.
+At the time of this writing, you can purchase the 500MB 4G LTE speed data 1-day pass, the 1GB 4G LTE speed data 7-day pass, and the 3GB 4G LTE signal 30-day pass.

-Even better is that all prepaid plans include mobile hotspot access, so if you're looking to sign up for a Simply Prepaid plan, which provides you with between 3GB and 10GB of data, then you can certainly turn your phone into a mobile hotspot.
+Even better is that all prepaid plans include LTE mobile hotspot access, so if you're looking to sign up for a Simply Prepaid plan, which provides you with between 3GB and 10GB of data, then you can certainly turn your phone into a mobile hotspot.